Women place 16th, Men finish 24th

 Welcome new head coach Ryan Orner to the Xavier family.
 Orner will be tasked with heading both the cross country and track and field teams.

 In addition, Orner coached Clare Fischer and Tom Ohlman to All A-10 honors at the Atlantic 10 Cross Country Championship in 2012.
-He also coached Ohlman to All-Great Lakes Regional honors in 2012 and Fischer collected All-Great Lakes Regional honors in 2013, becoming the second and third Xavier athletes to collect such honors.
+He also coached Ohlman to All-Great Lakes Regional honors in 2012.
+Fischer collected All-Great Lakes Regional honors and was named All-Ohio Cross Country Athlete of the Year in 2013

 Prior to coming to Cincinnati, Orner spent five seasons as an assistant coach at Johns Hopkins University for the Blue Jays' men's and women's cross country and track and field teams.
 He coached 19 individual NCAA DIII qualifiers and 14 NCAA DIII All-Americans during his tenure at JHU.
 In 2011, Orner was named Mideast NCAA Assistant Coach of the Year for indoor track by the U. S. Track and Field and Cross Country Coaches Association.